ARAVINDSEGAR/Cypress-ShopTalk-Aravind/README.md

 # Cypress-ShopTalk-Aravind
-# Cypress Interview Assessment - ShopTalk by Aravind SEGAR
+# Cypress Interview Assessment - ShopTalk

 - This project demonstrates end-to-end (E2E) and API testing for the ShopTalk application, using Cypress for browser automation.
 - Each test scripts fulfills a real-world scenarios by covering navigation, authentication, API integration, protected routes, pagination, error handling, and form validation.